bume1/OnboardHealth-MSO/replit.md

 ### Task Owner Editing
 - Owner field can only be edited by admins after initial assignment
 - Non-admin users cannot modify owner assignments on any tasks

+## Soft-Pilot Checklist Feature

+### Overview
+- A dedicated checklist view for all tasks and subtasks in the "Sprint 3: Soft-Pilot" stage
+- Accessible via "View Checklist" button on the Sprint 3: Soft-Pilot stage header in list view
+- Generates a formatted HTML document with task statuses and signature fields

+### Features
+- **Task Display**: Shows all Sprint 3 tasks with completion status checkboxes
+- **Subtask Display**: Includes subtasks with their status (Pending/Complete/N/A)
+- **Owner Resolution**: Displays owner names (resolved from email addresses)
+- **Signature Fields**: Clinical Application Specialist must provide name, title, and date

+### HubSpot Integration
+- On submission, the checklist is uploaded to HubSpot as an HTML file attachment
+- A note is created on the deal record with file information
+- Requires project to have a HubSpot Record ID configured

+### API Endpoint
+- `POST /api/projects/:id/soft-pilot-checklist` - Submit signed checklist and upload to HubSpot

+### Data Storage
+- Projects store `softPilotChecklistSubmitted` object with:
+  - `submittedAt`: Timestamp
+  - `submittedBy`: User email
+  - `signature`: Name, title, date